-The Urban Farming program has partnered with Wasatch Community Gardens to manage the County's Parks for Produce Program.
-If you would like to participate in one of our existing gardens, please contact
+Wasatch Community Gardens supports the County in the development of new, flourishing parks gardens and manages the day to day operations of existing gardens.
+If you would like to participate in one of our existing gardens, please contact Giles.

 Our commercial farming program connects farmers to farmland.
 We lease Salt Lake County land that is currently being unused or is under a conservation easement to commercial farmers and other farming organizations.
 We also connect farmers to public entities and private landowners through our Farmlink program.

 Salt Lake County has four parcels of land that are currently being leased for commercial farming to increase local food production in our county.